Breast Augmentation Revision

 Are You a Good Candidate for Breast Implant Revision?

 If you are in good general health and have realistic expectations regarding the results of your revision surgery, you are an ideal candidate for the procedure.
-Dr. Ruff and our staff will work with you to ensure that you know what to expect from your surgery, both physically and psychologically.
+Your surgeon and our team will work with you to ensure that you know what to expect from your surgery, both physically and psychologically.

-During your initial evaluation and consultation with Dr. Ruff, he makes sure you are a good candidate for breast augmentation revision or implant removal surgery and ensures you understand and are comfortable with the procedure.
-He wants you to have a clear picture of how your breasts will look after the surgery.
+During your initial evaluation and consultation we make sure you are a good candidate for breast augmentation revision or implant removal surgery and ensures you understand and are comfortable with the procedure.
+Your surgeon wants you to have a clear picture of how your breasts will look after the surgery.

 During your consultation we will: